myang-git/QR-Code-Encoder-for-Objective-C/README.md

        to render the matrix generated from step 2.

 Take a look at QRCodeEncoderDemoViewController.mm for encoding and rendering examples.
+Or build and run the target QRCodeEncoderDemo to see things in action.

 Also, since the encoder references C++ code, ALL implementation files need to have .mm as the extension.